Luigi Provasoli: Career

 In the 1960s, he served thrice on the President's Science Advisory Committee.
 He was president of the Phycological Society of America in 1961.

 In 1970, Provasoli moved with Haskins to New Haven, Connecticut and began to research at Yale University's Osborn Memorial Laboratories.
 He remained with Haskins until 1981.
 He also taught at Yale from 1970 until his retirement in 1987.

-Provasoli served on the boards of the American Institute of Biological Science and the American Type Culture Collection, and also was adviser to the National Science Foundation and Smithsonian Institution.
+Provasoli served on the boards of the American Institute of Biological Science and the American Type Culture Collection, and also was an adviser to the National Science Foundation and Smithsonian Institution.
 Provasoli was the founding editor of the Journal of Phycology.
 Over the course of his career, he published over 80 works.

 Awards

-In 1982, Provasoli received the Gilbert Morgan Smith Award of the National Academy of Sciences.
+In 1982, Provasoli received the Gilbert Morgan Smith Medal from the National Academy of Sciences.

 Legacy

-The Phycological Society of America gives out the Luigi Provasoli Award to authors of outstanding papers published in the Journal of Phycology.
+The Phycological Society of America gives the Luigi Provasoli Award annually to authors of outstanding papers published in the Journal of Phycology.